Book a consultation with our Experts & get good discounts on our online diet programs! Click here All our diet plans can be followed during Ramadan.

 QUINOA (PRONOUNCED AS ‘KINOA’)

 Quinoa is a gluten free grain rich in protein.
-It is also rich in folic acid, magnesium, and phosphorus which helps in energy metabolism.
+It is also rich in folic acid, magnesium, & phosphorus which helps in energy metabolism.
 The proteins from quinoa, helps in muscle repair post-exercise.
-It is available in the Indian market and online too.
+It is available in the Indian market & online too.

 DARK CHOCOLATE: